Structure analysis¶

 it is necessary to determine pairs of corresponding atoms.

-Here, as a minimal example, we superpose backbone of the third residue:
+Here, as a minimal example, we superpose the backbone of the third residue:

 >>> model = gemmi.read_structure('../tests/4oz7.pdb')[0]